destiny-evidence/destiny-repository/infra/app/README.md

 You will need the following

 - Access to the `destiny-evidence` TFC organistion
-- A _unique_ environment name for your deployment
+- A _unique_ environment name for your deployment, this should be a single word
 - Access to the JT_AD Azure tenant

 ### Create your Terraform Cloud workspace